Sustainability: Reimagining the Built Environment and the Written Word

 Students will visit local and regional examples of civic and commercial projects that exemplify sustainability goals to help students envision how these ideas are incorporated and expressed in the built form.
 Through group research projects focused on site influences and design choices of existing projects, students will identify design elements, document materials choices, and understand energy use.
 As part of a culminating project, students will create annotated site plans and use basic 2-D drawing skills in developing conceptual design proposals, supported by written arguments to propose solutions that can re-imagine and re-define a new use for an existing structure.

-urban design, urban planning, architecture, and writing.
+This offering will prepare you for careers and advanced study in: urban design, urban planning, architecture, and writing.

 Approximately $50 for drawing supplies.